r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 # Embedding the jsPsych Simple Reaction Time Task into Qualtrics

 Let's start from [the original jsPsych Simple Reaction Time Task](https://www.jspsych.org/tutorials/rt-task/) and embed it to qualtrics.

+You can first try the task by clicking [HERE](https://kywch.github.io/Simple-RT-Task/demo-simple-rt-task.html).

 ---